syncfusion-content/wpf-docs/wpf/RichTextBox/Getting-Started.md

 * For 4.5 and higher Frameworks – Syncfusion.DocIO.Base

-N> Starting with v16.2.0.41 (2018 Vol 2), if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your WPF application to use our components.
+N> Starting with v16.2.0.41 (2018 Vol 2), if you reference Syncfusion&reg; assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion&reg; license key in your WPF application to use our components.

 ## Adding SfRichTextBoxAdv to an application